Take your dinners from boring to BAM with this great family recipe!

 4 T Creole Mustard

-3 T Creole Seasoning (See my notes at the bottom of recipe)
+3 T Creole Seasoning (Do not use a creole seasoning with salt listed as the first ingredient.
+See my notes at the bottom of recipe)

 Juice of 1/2 lemon